Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/MISC/2018-10-05-Distinguishing_Japanese_Non-standard_Usages_from_Standard_Ones.md

   - "/img/Image/BigImages/sanfrancisco.jpg" : "San Francisco, CA (2016)"
 ---

-This paper's title is [Distinguishing Japanese Non-standard Usages from Standard Ones, Tatsuya Aoki et al.(2017)](https://www.aclweb.org/anthology/D17-1246) from EMNLP 2017.
+This paper's title is [Distinguishing Japanese Non-standard Usages from Standard Ones.
+Aoki et al. EMNLP 2017](https://www.aclweb.org/anthology/D17-1246).

 The following is what I prepared for for paper seminar of  NLP labs.